catbeckett/PasswordGenerator/README.md

 # Password Generator

 This is a simple web application that allows users to generate a random password based on their selected criteria.
 The application runs in the browser and features dynamically updated HTML and CSS, powered by JavaScript code.
+Please the deployed page for the app here: https://catbeckett.github.io/PasswordGenerator/

 ## Features